Keys to Fulfilling Your Trustee Duties

 - Be knowledgeable about the relevant income and transfer tax laws

 - Invest the assets in a prudent fashion

 The six-page paper, written by a trust expert, goes into detail in each of these areas and outlines options for meeting trustee obligations.
 Fill out the form on this page to download the material.

 About Fiduciary Trust and the Author:

 Fiduciary Trust Company is a private wealth management firm serving the needs of families, charities and third party advisors.
 We take a personal approach based on expertise, strong performance and a genuine commitment to act in our clients’ best interests.
 Our unique, private ownership and unconflicted investment approach align our interests with clients' and provide the stability and permanence our clients seek.

 Stacy K. Mullaney is the Chief Fiduciary Officer at Fiduciary Trust.
 In this role, she is responsible for ensuring the firm achieves the highest fiduciary standards in serving our clients.
 In doing so, she applies her legal expertise, tax planning and estate administration capabilities to implement client goals and objectives.
-Stacy is a Fiduciary Counsel Fellow of the American College of Trust & Estate Counsel and a past co-char of the Boston Bar Association's Trust Administration Committee, has been recognized as a "Leader-in-Law" by Massachusetts Lawyers Weekly, and is a frequent speaker and author in the industry.
+Stacy is a Fiduciary Counsel Fellow of the American College of Trust & Estate Counsel and a past co-char of the Boston Bar Association's Trust Administration Committee.
+She has been recognized as a "Leader-in-Law" by Massachusetts Lawyers Weekly and is a frequent speaker and author in the industry.
 She has over 20 years of legal experience and is a graduate of Stanford Law School.